Population registration in Sweden: Information registered

 The address shall be where the person usually sleeps.
 For a person having two such places, the one where the family lives should be selected.

 People who have a temporary residence for less than six months do not need to register a movement to that address.
 All residence longer than that, including education and temporary work assignment, shall be registered as address (unless living regularly with the family).

+Digitized population registration records

+The Swedish church archives have been digitized from black-and-white microfilms by the National Archives of Sweden and are available up to the 1930s in its Digital Research Room online.
+The Swedish company Arkiv Digital has digitized the same records using newly taken color photographs.
+Arkiv Digital's Befolkningen i Sverige (The Swedish Population) is a name index covering the entire Swedish population from 1800 to 1947, based on catechismal household books (husförhörslängder) and congregation records (församlingsböcker).
+The National Archives and Arkiv Digital have independently digitized nationwide censuses for selected years during the 1900s.